-The bilinear MDP in Definition \ref{asm:lin} is a special case of the low-rank MDP/Linear MDP.
-In the general low-rank MDP setting \citep{yang2019sample,jin2020provably}, one assumes $\PP_h(s'| s, a) = \la \bphi(s, a), \btheta_h(s') \ra$ where $\btheta_h (s')$ is a $d$-dimensional unknown measure.
-Instead, we parameterize $\btheta_h(s')$ with the product of an unknown matrix $\Mb_h^*$ and feature vector $\bpsi(s')$.
-Furthermore, the Linear MDP assumes the reward function is also a linear function over feature mapping $\bphi(s, a)$, while here we assume the reward function is known for the simplicity of presentation.
-As pointed out in \citet{yang2020reinforcement}, this could be easily replaced by assuming the reward function is also a linear function of representation $\bphi(s, a)$ by adding a step of the optimistic reward function estimation like LinUCB \citep{chu2011contextual} without changing the analysis a lot.
+In this work, we focus on the bilinear MDP, which is a specific case of the low-rank MDP or linear MDP.
+In the low-rank MDP framework \citep{yang2019sample,jin2020provably}, the transition kernel is assumed to be a bilinear function of the state-action feature vector and an unknown measure $\btheta_h(s')$ of dimension $d$, i.e., $\PP_h(s'| s, a) = \la \bphi(s, a), \btheta_h(s') \ra$.
+In our approach, we model $\btheta_h(s')$ as a product of an unknown matrix $\Mb_h^*$ and a feature vector $\bpsi(s')$.
+In contrast, in the linear MDP, the reward function is assumed to be a linear function of the state-action feature vector $\bphi(s, a)$, whereas we assume it is known to simplify the presentation.
+As noted by \citet{yang2020reinforcement}, we can replace this assumption with a linear function of the representation $\bphi(s, a)$ and add an optimistic reward function estimation step similar to LinUCB \citep{chu2011contextual} without significantly altering the analysis.

-Given the linear function representation of the MDP structure, we consider learning the good representation $\bphi(s, a)$ for different state-action pairs in the representation function class $\bPhi$.
-We make the following assumption on the representation function class $\bPhi$ in order to implicitly provide good representations for all possible state-action pairs. \begin{assumption} A representation function class $\bPhi$ is admissible if every $\bphi \in \bPhi$ satisfies Definition~\ref{asm:lin} with different dimension $d_{\bphi}$, parameter $\Mb_{h, \bphi}^*$ and constant $C_{\bphi}$.
-Define $\bLambda_{h, \bphi}$ as
+Given the linear function representation of the MDP, we aim to learn a good representation $\bphi(s, a)$ for different state-action pairs in the representation function class $\Phi$, in both online and offline settings.
+To this end, we introduce the definition of an \emph{admissible} representation function class.